NinevaStudios/nineva-docs/docs/ue-plugins/common-issues.md

 ## How to correctly copy the Marketplace plugin to my project folder?

-1. **First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspection**
+1. **First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspector**

 2. Find your plugin in the Engine folder:
   - MAC: `/Users/Shared/Epic Games/UE_4.26/Engine/Plugins/Marketplace/YourPluginName`